shirazkn/shirazkn.github.io/content/posts/matrix.md

 \]
 </p>

-Alternatively, we can re-express the transformed vector in the original basis $\mathcal B$, in which case $g$ is interpreted as purely a transformation of the vector's components (rather than of its basis).
-This duality in how we can view a 'change of basis' has been explored more in [this article](/posts/differential-forms).
+Alternatively, we can re-express the transformed vector in the original basis $\mathcal B$, in which case $g$ is interpreted as purely a transformation of the vector's components while keeping the basis fixed.
+This duality in how we can view a 'change of basis' has been explored more in [this article](/posts/vector-fields).
 <!--
 Thus, there are two equivalent ways to interpret the orthogonal transformation, $g$: